OctopusDeploy/blog/blog/2023-06/manifests-from-git/index.md

 Until now, you couldn't source configuration files directly from Git.
 You needed an interim step involving packaging files and sending them to Octopus.
 This approach has advantages, like no dependency on Git at the moment of deployment and easy release management.
 However, it doesn't feel like the simplest way to deploy to Kubernetes.

-That's why we've introduced an improvement so you can source files directly from Git.
+That's why we introduced an improvement so you can source files directly from Git.
 We preserved the benefits of the package approach, so you won't have to give up on your release immutability.

 The new way to source YAML manifests isn't just an alternative to packages.
 It enables more advanced scenarios.